sfu-bigdata/bd-glossary/Glossary.md

 ### SECURE COMPUTING

-Related to "computer security" or "IT security," this term is often used when discussing privacy and protection of data, devices and computing systems from harm, such as hacking, damage or malpractice.
-It includes protection of hardware, software, and system information, as well as disruption of the services a system provides.[^22],[^4]
+Efforts to ensure privacy and to protect data, devices and computing systems from harm (such as hacking, damage, and malpractice), and mitigate service disruptions. [^22],[^4]

 ### SQL

-SQL is a language that works with structured, [tabular data](#TABULAR-SCHEMA) allowing to query and construct such data.
+SQL is a language that works with structured, [tabular data](#TABULAR-DATA) allowing to query and construct such data.
 It forms a standard for many [database](#DATABASE) systems.
 [28]

 ### STRUCTURED DATA

 [Data](#DATA) that is organized into clearly defined fields associated with variables or attributes, such as dates, words, or numbers that are recorded for each observation or item.
-Items are often represented as rows of  [tabular spreadsheets](#TABULAR-SCHEMA) that can be stored in a [database](#DATABASE) for easy processing and analysis.[^24],[^25]
+Items are often represented as rows of  [tabular spreadsheets](#TABULAR-DATA) that can be stored in a [database](#DATABASE) for easy processing and analysis.[^24],[^25]

-### TABULAR SCHEMA
+### TABULAR DATA

-Many interesting data sources in computing can be organized as tabular items arranged in a rectangular grid of horizontal rows and vertical columns.[^30] A cell is formed by the intersection of a column and row and can contain a value.[^31] Often all cells in a column correspond to one variable and have the same type, such as number, string, date etc. and a row corresponds to an item, data point, or observation.
+Data items or observations that are organized as rows that contain values under columns that correspond to specific variables or properties. [^30],[^31]

 ### TEXT MINING